Content

 Tricyclic Antidepressants

-Tricyclic antidepressants (TCA) are older medications that are used in the treatment of depression.
-Though TCAs [4*] are an effective option for the treatment of anxiety disorders, In general, clinicians prefer to prescribe SSRIs [5*] since they have fewer side effects.
+Tricyclic antidepressants[5] (TCAs) are an older type of medication.
+None are FDA-approved for anxiety, but they can be used off-label.
+In general, clinicians prefer to prescribe SSRIs[6] since they have fewer side effects.
 However, some people might find relief from TCAs if other standard medications are ineffective.

 • Amitriptyline (Elavil)